 When a car dealership accepts negative equity during a trade-in or new purchase, this means that it will pay off the existing loan amount, then roll the difference into your new loan (unless you choose to pay the difference upfront).

 None of the dealerships we spoke to would provide a specific negative-equity range or limit they would accept.
 However, we were told that if you have excellent credit, the dealership will likely extend much more of your equity.

 If your credit is less than ideal, the dealership may require you to pay for the shortfall in cash.

 Increased Auto Loan Balance

-Keep in mind, your negative equity doesn’t go away when you trade in your vehicle.
-The amount gets added to the loan balance of your newly financed vehicle.
+Keep in mind that your negative equity doesn’t go away when you trade in your vehicle.
+As mentioned above, unless you pay the balance in cash, the amount will be added to the loan balance of your newly financed vehicle.
 This will increase your total amount owed and the monthly interest you pay.

-The Federal Trade Commission has highlighted the fact that dealers may make claims like: “We’ll pay off your loan no matter how much you owe,” when in fact, you’ll still end up paying the amount owed even if the dealership accepts your vehicle as part of a trade-in deal.
+The Federal Trade Commission has highlighted the fact that dealers may make claims to pay off the full value of your loan — no matter how much you owe — when in fact, you’ll still end up paying the amount owed, even if the dealership accepts your vehicle as part of a trade-in deal.

 When you have to roll negative equity into your new loan, the best way to maximize your ability to pay it off with minimum interest is to get the best possible rate on your new loan.
 See our related research for more information about auto loan credit tiers.